wavebeem/wavebeem.com/src/blog/2015-12-23-js-gotchas-with-this-and-new.md

 Notice how the function `Person` implicitly returns `undefined` (not an object) so that "else" branch of step 4 will be executed.
 Functions intended to be used only with `new` are called _constructor functions_.

-## Gotcha: Forgetting New
+## Gotcha: Forgetting new

 Most functions are called without using the keyword `new` in JavaScript, so it’s easy to forget.
 If you call a function made like the above `Person` without `new`, the value of `this` will be set to `undefined`, and `this.name` will throw an error.

-## Workaround: Not Using a Constructor Function
+## Workaround: Not using a constructor function

 Luckily, it’s actually easier to just not use `new` or constructor functions at all.